INSIDE: A comprehensive BIG list of the best things to buy in Japan.

 - shoe repairs.

-Where to buy Japanese Denim
+No.2: Where to buy Japanese Denim

 Time Out Tokyo lists the best denim shops in Tokyo here